xixiaofinland/finter/README.md

 A simple Cli to use Tmux to manage my projects

-## Bug
+## To-Do

+- Display current session differently?
+- Display existing sessions in the list differently?
-- how to display current session differently?
+- Build a method to kill the current session without existing tmux?
-- folder with `.` doesn't work